Radiergummi/Borage/README.md

 ### `Borage#remove (string key): void`
 Removes a key from the storage.
+Internally, this also walks all tree levels and removes the key from the wildcard indexes.
+Removing multiple keys by wildcard is the same as calling `storage.clear('my-key:*');`.

 #### Examples: